Gleneagles Hospital

-Gleneagles Hospital is a private hospital on Napier Road, Singapore next to Napier MRT station.
+Gleneagles Hospital is a private hospital on Napier Road, Singapore, next to Napier MRT station.
 It provides medical and surgical services.
-It is part of Parkway Pantai, itself a subsidiary of the Malaysian–Singaporean private healthcare group IHH Healthcare.
+It is part of Parkway Pantai, a subsidiary of the Malaysian–Singaporean private healthcare group IHH Healthcare.

 History

-Gleneagles Hospital started out as a 45-bed nursing home in 1957.
-The British European Association, which was established during a time where Singapore was slowly gaining independence from the United Kingdom, was the original founder of Glenagles Hospital.

-On 16 January 1958, Gleneagles Nursing Home was incorporated as a private company that came to be known as Gleneagles Hospital Limited.
-The hospital first opened its doors to the public on 8 June 1959.
-In 1979, it evolved into a 126-bed hospital that provides a wider range of medical services.
-From 1979 to 1980, the small 45-bed nursing home was slowly expanded into a 126-bed "medical center".
+In 1957, Gleneagles Hospital was started by The British European Association as a 45-bed nursing home.
+On 16 January 1958, Gleneagles Nursing Home was incorporated as a private company and known as Gleneagles Hospital Limited.
+It opened its doors as a hospital on 8 June 1959.
+From 1979 to 1980, it developed into a 126-bed "medical center" that provided a wide range of medical services.

-Parkway Holdings then acquired Glenagles Hospital in May 1987 for S$46 million.
-Parkway Holdings continued the expansion from 1988 to 1991.
-Spending S$150 million, Gleneagles Hospital was transformed into a modern hospital.
-The new additions were a new 10-storey hospital block, 14 operating theaters and 150 consulting suites.
-Parkway Holdings did not stop at superficial improvements.
-Gleneagles Hospital also expanded its range of services to include hospital management and consultancy services.

-In 1993, Gleneagles transformed into a tertiary care hospital.
-One year later, Gleneagles Hospital was commissioned with 150 medical specialists.
-In 1997, the hospital had expanded to a 380-bed institution.
+In May 1987, Parkway Holdings acquired Gleneagles Hospital for S$46 million and expanded it from 1988 to 1991.
+The hospital was modernised at a cost of $150 million.
+Its new additions were a 10-storey hospital block, 14 operating theaters, and 150 consulting suites.
+Its range of services grew to include hospital management and consultancy services.
+In 1993, Gleneagles became a tertiary care hospital, growing to 150 medical specialists a year later.
+In 1997, it developed into a 380-bed institution.

-At present, there are more than 160 specialists specializing in more than 30 specialties.
-It is widely known for having a good patient care record.
+At present, there are more than 160 specialists in over 30 specialties.

-Location

-The current address of the hospital at 6A Napier Road, Singapore 258500 is where the old Gleneagles Hotel was located.
-Located across from the Singapore Botanical Gardens, Gleneagles Hotel was built as a luxury, leisure hotel.
-It had long lounges and wide windows.
-These features were adapted into the current hospital layout, allowing for a relatively different hospital environment, as compared to the other hospitals in Singapore.
+On 6th of September 2019 it is where the Former President of Zimbabwe Robert Mugabe died.